Smart Medicine Cabinet: Build a Sensor That Reminds Patients When to Take Medication

 Figure 1.
 These diagrams illustrate one way the smart medicine cabinet sensors could function.
 (1.a.)
 The sensor without the bottle.
 (1.b.)
 The sensor with the bottle.
 (Courtesy of Arjun Balasingam and Wen Phan, 2010.)

-If you would like to extend the science project with a microcontroller board, you can learn more about the Arduino Uno, a popular microcontroller, on the Science Buddies Getting Started with Arduino page.
+If you would like to extend the science project with a microcontroller board, you can learn more about the Arduino Uno, a popular microcontroller, on the Science Buddies How to Use an Arduino page.
 The tutorial will step you through how to buy and set up an Arduino.